ChalmersGU-data-structure-courses/OpenDSA/RST/en/Glossary.rst

    amortized analysis
       :to-term: algorithm analysis :label: is

-      An :term:`algorithm analysis` techique that looks at the total cost for a series of operations and amortizes this total cost over the full series.
+      An :term:`algorithm analysis` techique that does not look at the cost of a single run of an operation, but at the average cost over looks at the total
+      cost for a series of operations and amortizes this total cost over the full series.
-      This is as opposed to considering every individual operation to independently have the :term:`worst case` cost, which might lead to an overestimate for the total cost of the series.
+      This is as opposed to considering every individual operation to independently have the :term:`worst-case<worst case>` cost, which might lead to an overestimate for the total cost of the series.

    amortized cost